thegraycuber/highest-modulus-within-S_n/README.md

 ### $`mp_m\#^\frac{1}{m} > me^{\frac{1}{m}(1-\frac{3.965}{ln(p_m)^2})p_m} > me^{(1-\frac{3.965}{ln(mln(m))^2})ln(m)}`$.
 For all $`m \geq 264, \frac{-3.965ln(m)}{ln(mln(m))^2} > ln(0.66) `$ such that:
 ### $`mp_m\#^\frac{1}{m} > me^{ln(m)+ln(0.66)} = 0.66m^2`$
-TODO We verify by computer that this is also true for values $`264 > m > 3`$.
+We verify by computer that this is also true for values $`264 > m > 3`$.

-Combinining the upper value bound and lower weight bound, we prove Lemma 2.2.
+Combinining the upper value bound and lower weight bound, we prove this for k between the mth and m+1th primorials.
 We now view $`b_m`$ as a function over the reals, and notice that it is decreasing for all x > 3.
-This proves Theorem 2.1:
+This proves Theorem 2:
 ### $`b(x) = 1.5\frac{(x+1)(ln(x+1)+2ln(ln(x+1)))}{x^2}`$

 Great, we can now be confident using $`b_m`$ as a value for the cost upper bound C in the Incomplete Knapsack algorithm.
 But it doesn't work well in practice as this bound is too weak.
 The prime with the highest cost is 3: $`cost_3 = 0.55`$ so in order to get the first few terms we need $`b_m < 0.55`$ meaning m > 13.
-This does not improve upon the issue with the finite knapsack approach, we still need to check prime values in the trillions!
+This does not improve upon the issue with the finite knapsack approach, we still need to check all prime values up to a trillion!

 However, we can effectively approach this problem using both bounds $`B_m`$ and $`b_m`$.
+We select the desired m based upon how many primes to check, and calculate the stronger bound $`B_m`$.
+We then check all values j starting at m+1, verifying that $`B_j < B_m`$ until we find some j for which $`b_j < B_m`$.
+This confirms the validity of $`B_m`$ as an upper bound on the cost for all primes above the mth primorial.
+We do this confirmation and find the primes within the rust script.
+This is then run through the incomplete knapsack algorithm using A380222.py.

+### Using this approach, we can confirm over 21 thousand terms of the sequence in just a matter of minutes!